-Acoustic foam is made from various materialsOpens in a new tab., including polyurethane, polyester, and compressed wool, which are almost always compressed when shipped to you.
+Acoustic foam is made from various materials, including polyurethane, polyester, and compressed wool, which are almost always compressed when shipped to you.
 The material’s expansion quality gives acoustic foam its sound-absorbing properties.
 However, the entire process often takes more time than anticipated.

 You can make your acoustic foam expand faster by blowing over the material with a blast of hot air from your hairdryer.
 The expansion process only takes a couple of minutes.
 However, if you don’t have a hairdryer, you can soak it in warm water or simply wait 48 hours for it to expand.